joshuawaheed/learning-dotnet/README.md

 # Calling an API

-Learning how to call and API and run its methods
+Learning how to call an API and run its methods